General Project Grants for Community Engagement

 - Has submitted all required reports on past State Arts Council grants;

 - Is in good standing with the N.H.
 Secretary of State’s Office and the N.H.
 Attorney General’s Office; and

 - Has at least a one-year history of arts programming prior to application deadline.

-NEW!
-For FY2014, organizations and/or schools may APPLY for ONE grant in the following categories:
+To allow for broad distribution of public funds to benefit youth in New Hampshire, in FY2015, nonprofit organizations and/or schools may APPLY for ONE grant in the following categories:

 This grant does not support: